GluuFederation/docs-gluu-server-prod/docs/source/developer-guide/session-affinity.md

-# Authenticating via an External IDP a New User Created Using a Custom Authentication Script in an Opendj Replication Setup
+# Authenticating via an External IDP a New User Created Using a Custom Authentication Script in a Cloud Native Setup with Kubernetes

 ## General Overview

-Using [Interception scripts](https://gluu.org/docs/gluu-server/4.3/authn-guide/customauthn/), you can customize many aspects of your Gluu Server identity and access management services for example using a custom script to create and authenticate a user.

-This section explains how to authenticate via an external IDP a new user that has been created with a custom interception script in a multi cluster setup of Gluu using LDAP as the backend persistence.
-For reference, you can read how a GLUU LDAP cloud native multi cluster setup is implemented [here](https://gluu.org/docs/gluu-server/4.3/tutorials/cn-ldap-multi-cluster/#test-replication).
+This section explains how to authenticate via an external IDP a new user that has been created with a custom interception script in a cloud native setup of Gluu using LDAP as the backend persistence.
+For reference, you can read how a GLUU LDAP cloud native setup with Kubernetes is implemented [here](https://gluu.org/docs/gluu-server/4.3/installation-guide/install-kubernetes/).

 ### Custom Authentication Script Overview